ZJU-Fangyin/ZJU-Fangyin/README.md

 ### About me

 - 🔍 I'm actively seeking **post-doc opportunities** in the exciting domains of AI for Science, Natural Language Processing, and Knowledge Graphs.
+If my research sparks your interest, I would love to hear from you!

 - 🎓 I'm currently pursuing my Ph.D. in [Computer Science](http://www.en.cs.zju.edu.cn/) at [Zhejiang University](http://www.zju.edu.cn/english).